egorssed/You-are-what-you-eat/docs/index.md

 ## Predicting the Nutrients

-In order to find the most important demographic markers, we proceed in the following way: for each nutrient, we fit a linear regression.
+To find the most important demographic markers, we proceed in the following way: for each nutrient, we fit a linear regression.
-We deem a demographic marker to be signficant, if the p-value of the corresponding regression coefficient is smaller than 0.05.
+We deem a demographic marker to be significant if the p-value of the corresponding regression coefficient is smaller than 0.05.

-## An Overview over all Results
+## An Overview of all Results

 <div id="images">
 	<img src="assets/images/All_features_coefs.png">